AustinKrause/Presidential_Quote_Text_Analysis/README.md

 Let's see if we can train a model to be able to predict which president said what.<br>

 <h2>Data</h2>
 The data for this project came from goodreads.com.
-A total of about 2000 quotes were scraped along with the president who said the quote.
+A total of about 2000 quotes were scraped using BeautifulSoup4 along with the president who said the quote.
 After cleaning the data, I will use machine learning models to attempt to classify quotes to their speakers.

 <h2>Text Preprocessing</h2>
 <ul>Tokenize</ul>